Musubibito-Coal Craftsman Toshiyuki Kondo tells the traditional brilliance and skill of Tosa Binchotan

 Mr. Toshiyuki Kondo, a charcoal craftsman

 He has a bag ground called a former support school teacher.
-While having a desire to create a place for employment for persons with disabilities, he learned about the various work processes of Tosa Binchotan, a local industry, and said, "If you work together even if you have a disability, you can create employment."
+While having a desire to create a place for employment for persons with disabilities, he learned about the various work processes of Tosa Binchotan, a local industry, saying, "If you work together even if you have a disability, you can create employment."
 Find the possibility.

-[Points of the Program]
+[Point of the program]

 1.Learn about the characteristics and history of Binchotan while tasting coffee roasted with Tosa Binchotan